Walkable Land in the North Sea

 Crombe dates the presence of people in the Swifterbant as follows:- "It was the start of a totally new lifeway which probably would culminate into a fully agrarian society in the course of the second half of the 5th millennium cal BC, around 4000 cal BC at the latest."

 He also suggests that the Neolithic people who crossed from northern Europe to south east England were animal herders, and the presence of both sheep and dogs in Neolithic Orkney rather confirms that theory.
-In his discussion he also offers that there was a transition away from hunter-gatherer behaviour occurring, but this is not borne out by the evidence from the middens of the Knap of Howar in Orkney where it is clear from animal bones, bird bones, and molluscs found in them that the people who lived there would eat anything that came to hand, including sheep.
+In his discussion he also offers that there was a transition away from hunter-gatherer behaviour occurring, but this is not borne out by the evidence from the middens of the Knap of Howar in Orkney where it is clear from animal bones, bird bones, and molluscs found in them that the people who lived there would eat anything that came to hand.

 At a date during the 4th millennium BC sea-level rose sufficiently that it would erode soft deposits in the Dutch half of the Anglo-Dutch Neolithic Corridor.